LAMMPS at TACC

 $ env | grep "TACC_LAMMPS"

 Note that each installation's executable name differs.
-The name of the executable is in the format of lmp_machine, where machine can be either stampede, lonestar, or frontera depending on the system.
-The Stampede2 versions 9Jan20 and 16Mar18, use lmp_knl and must be submitted to the Stampede2's KNL (not SKX) queues.
-The LAMMPS GPU executables, lmp_gpu, can only be submitted to Frontera's GPU queues.
+The name of the executable is in the format of "lmp_machine", where "machine" can be either "stampede", "lonestar", or "frontera" depending on the system.
+The LAMMPS GPU executables, lmp_gpu, can only be submitted to Frontera and Lonestar6's GPU queues.

 lmp_frontera lmp_stampede lmp_lonestar